cowcoa/aws-cdk-go-examples/serverless/apigateway_lambda_ddb/README.md

 5. Make sure you also have GNU Make installed.

 ## Deployment
-Run the following command to deploy AWS infra and code using CDK Toolkit:<br />
+Run the following command to deploy AWS infra and code by CDK Toolkit:<br />
   ```sh
   cdk-cli-wrapper-dev.sh deploy
   ```